-For over 50 years we have sought the best ways to provide legal research and education that is relevant in a modern and dynamic world.
+For over 50 years the Law School have sought the best ways to provide legal research and education that is relevant in a modern and dynamic world.
 We have established a reputation for high quality teaching and research in the UK and internationally, not only in traditional core subjects essential for entry to the legal profession, but also in a wider range of postgraduate subjects such as construction law, human rights law and internet law and policy.

 Masters of Law Programmes

-Strathclyde Law School is committed to excellence in both teaching and research as our recent rankings testify.
+Strathclyde Law School is committed to excellence in both teaching and research as our rankings testify.
 Our priority is to help you develop the professional skills and knowledge you need, and employers truly value.

 Many of our research centres and courses have an international perspective and our Graduate School provides a welcoming and supportive environment for international students to integrate into the University and explore the city and rest of Scotland.
 Our innovative postgraduate courses are designed to help our students succeed in an increasingly technological age and to do so with social conscience.

 A first or upper second-class Honours undergraduate degree or equivalent.
 Please note an LLB is not a prerequisite for entry to our Masters programme.

 Entry may be possible with a lower second-class Honours degree, if you also have suitable professional qualifications and/or considerable appropriate experience.

 Our student experience is at the heart of everything we do.
 The University is making strategic investment that aims to underpin our goal of providing high-quality, research-led education and an excellent student experience.